michelou/dotty-pandoc/docs/docs/reference/metaprogramming/inline.md

 ## Inline Matches

 A `match` expression in the body of an `inline` method definition may be prefixed by the `inline` modifier.
-If there is enough static information to unambiguously take a branch, the expression is reduced to that branch and the type of the result is taken.
+If there is enough type information at compile time to select a branch, the expression is reduced to that branch and the type of the expression is the type of the right-hand side of that result.
 If not, a compile-time error is raised that reports that the match cannot be reduced.

 The example below defines an inline method with a single inline match expression that picks a case based on its static type: